 The Security Division is responsible for the health, safety, security and welfare of the inmates incarcerated at the Meherrin River Regional Jail.
 We are the police officers of this internal community.
 It is our mission to ensure public safety by keeping those individuals incarcerated under law, separate from society and protecting those incarcerated from each other.
-We have 16 housing units, with the total facility holding an average of 417 inmates.
-The Security Division manages this community with Officers assigned to units, 2 Officers patrolling units and 2 Officers in Intake, 1 Sergeant, and 1 Lieutenant supervising the security team.
-The Day shift team consists of 17 Officers, 2 Sergeants (1 Security and 1 Intake) and 1 Lieutenant.
-The Night Shifts maintain 18 Officers with 1 Sergeant and 1 Lieutenant.
+We have 16 housing units, with the total facility holding an average of 343 inmates.
+The Security Division manages this community with Officers assigned to units, 2 Officers patrolling units, 1 Sergeant, and 1 Lieutenant supervising the security team.
+The Day shift team consists of 17 Officers, 1 Sergeant and 1 Lieutenant.
+The Night Shifts maintain 17 Officers with 1 Sergeant and 1 Lieutenant.
 There are 4 teams operating on 12 hour shifts from 0600-1800 hrs. and 1800-0600 hrs.
-Each team reports 30 minutes prior to the start of the shift for a formal briefing and training period.
-The rotation schedule of the shifts is a motivating factor for the staff.
-We currently have 41 male Officers and 21 female Officers.
-Our staffing at this time is 62 Officers with an authorized strength of 80 Officers.
-Currently we have 56 Officers that are certified and 6 awaiting certification through the academy.
+Each team reports 30 minutes prior to the start of the shift for a formal briefing and The rotation schedule of the shifts is a motivating factor for the staff.
+We training period. currently have 39 male Officers and 18 female Officers.
+Our staffing at this time is 68 Officers with an authorized strength of 80 Officers.
+Currently we have 41 Officers that are certified and 16 awaiting certification through the academy.

 Performing these duties involves continuous searching, controlling, policing, guiding and providing structure to the unstructured.
-During the fiscal year 2014-2015, the Officers of the Meherrin River Regional Jail successfully conducted 26,045 cell searches and 7,066 common area searches.
-Of these searches, 4,540 netted nuisance contraband items.
-These searches also netted 18 significant contraband items such as lighters, cigarettes, etc. In the policing of the units, there were 15 fights, 65 uses of force, and 92 recorded medical incidents.
-We initiated 159 suicide watches during this year.
+During the fiscal year 2015-2016, the Officers of the Meherrin River Regional Jail successfully conducted 29,394 cell searches and 8,002 common area searches.
+Of these searches, 3,960 netted nuisance contraband items.
+These searches also netted 11 significant contraband items such as drugs, lighters, cigarettes, etc. In the policing of the units, there were 24 fights, 2 assaults of staff members, 56 uses of force, and 76 recorded medical incidents.
+We initiated 452 suicide watches during this year.
 We have had a very successful year with 0 major disturbances and/or forced escapes.